CS639-Data-Management-for-Data-Science/s25/p4/README.md

 </details>

 :outbox_tray: To get credit for this question:
-- You need to include a screenshot showing your SQL query and the output of the SQL query in your report.
+- You need to write the SQL query inside `p4.ipynb` and show the output of the query after you execute it.

 #### Q25: Compute profit rate by desk (1 point)